RazK/HeroMaker/docs/backend/DATABASE_SCHEMA.md

 ## Overview

-HeroMaker uses a simplified database design with two main tables: `users` and `creations`.
-The file system serves as the source of truth for task completion status.
+HeroMaker uses a relational database design with three main tables: `users`, `creations`, and `creation_steps`.
+Step status is tracked in the database, not inferred from file existence.

 ## Tables